Baltimore City Circuit Courthouses: Elijah E. Cummings Courthouse (old United States Courthouse and General Post Office for Baltimore)

 The Elijah E. Cummings Courthouse, formerly known as "Courthouse East," is a historic combined post office and former Federal courthouse located in Baltimore, Maryland, United States.
 It occupies an entire city block and measures 238 feet, 2 inches east-west by 279 feet, 10 inches north-south.
 It is of steel frame construction with concrete floors and tile roof, basement of granite, and outer walls of white Indiana limestone.
 The structure is six stories in height and provided with basement and two sub-basements.
 It was completed in 1932 at the beginning of the Great Depression, during the term of 30th President Herbert Hoover and provided thousands of jobs for the City.
 The Old Post Office/Federal Courthouse features some classical ornamentation on a fairly simplified stone exterior.

 The Courthouse was transferred to the state in 1975 for its use in Baltimore following the relocation of the federal court functions to the new U.S. Courthouse (later named for local U.S. Rep. Edward Garmatz) at West Lombard and North Hanover streets, just south of the new Charles Center downtown redevelopment of the late 1950s-early 60's.
 In 1972, the main U.S. Post Office for the City was moved to large several-block sized structure at East Fayette, North Front Streets, east of the Jones Falls.

 The state renovation/restoration of what is now known as the Cummings Courthouse was completed by 1990.
-Hord Coplan Macht Inc. was the architect and interior designer for the adaptive reuse of the old Baltimore Post Office; the restoration contractor was Lake Falls Construction Inc. It was renamed in honor of the late Baltimore-area Congressman Elijah E. Cummings in January of 2020.
+Hord Coplan Macht Inc. was the architect and interior designer for the adaptive reuse of the old Baltimore Post Office; the restoration contractor was Lake Falls Construction Inc. It was renamed in honor of the late Baltimore-area Congressman Elijah E. Cummings in January 2020.